FlixCoder/serde-brief/README.md

 For now, see [here](https://github.com/FlixCoder/rust_serialization_benchmark/tree/add-brief).

+If you are interested in maximum performance, please try using profile-guided optimization.
+It measurably improves performance on this library.
+For further information, see the [PGO usage docs](./docs/pgo.md).

 ### Results

 The serialization/deserialization is reasonably fast.
 Between postcard and serde_json mostly.
 The data-size is also between postcard and JSON.